MikeDacre/grasp/README.rst

 provide ways to get dataframes back from grasp with ease. `get_snps()` (described below) is the best example of this.

-We provide 4 tables:
+This module provides 5 tables:

-Study, Phenotype, Platform, and SNP (as well as several association tables)
+Study, Phenotype, PhenoCats, Platform, and SNP (as well as several association tables)

+It is important to note that there are **three** ways of getting phenotype information:
+- The Phenotype table, which lists the primary phenotype for every study
+- The PhenoCats table, which lists the GRASP curated phenotype categories, each Study has several of these.
+- The phenotype_desc column in the SNP table, this is a poorly curated column directly from the full dataset, it roughly corresponds to the information in the Phenotype table, but the correspondance is not exact due to an abundance of typos and slightly differently typed information.

 Tables are defined in grasp.tables
 Database setup functions are in grasp.db